VideFrelan/php_url_shortener/README.md

 Before using the URL Shortener application, make sure you have made the necessary configurations:

-1. Create a database on your MySQL server.
+1. Create your MySQL database by importing the database.sql file provided in this repository.
 2. Open the `configuration/config.php` file and adjust the following configurations:

 ```php